RyanFleck/Manuals/content/languages/sql.markdown

 * Table names don't seem to be case sensitive
 * Use single quotes

-> For how can I endure to see the evil that will come to my people?
-Or how can I endure to see the destruction of my countrymen?"
->
-> -- Esther 8:6 NKJV

 # Administration

 It's easy to install PostgreSQL on alpine linux with this set of